apache/doris/docs/en/docs/lakehouse/multi-catalog/jdbc.md

 ### Predicate Pushdown

 1. When executing a query like `where dt = '2022-01-01'`, Doris can push down these filtering conditions to the external data source, thereby directly excluding data that does not meet the conditions at the data source level, reducing the number of unqualified Necessary data acquisition and transfer.
 This greatly improves query performance while also reducing the load on external data sources.

-2. When `enable_func_pushdown` is set to true, the function condition after where will also be pushed down to the external data source.
-Currently, only MySQL is supported.
-If you encounter a function that MySQL does not support, you can set this parameter to false, at present, Doris will automatically identify some functions not supported by MySQL to filter the push-down conditions, which can be checked by explain sql.
+2. When `enable_func_pushdown` is set to true, the function conditions after where will also be pushed down to the external data source.
+Currently, only MySQL and ClickHouse are supported.
+If you encounter a function that is not supported by MySQL or ClickHouse, you can set this parameter to false. , currently Doris will automatically identify some functions not supported by MySQL and functions supported by CLickHouse for push-down condition filtering, which can be viewed through explain sql.

 Functions that are currently not pushed down include: